- When does my CITI human subjects research training certificate expire?

 - Are there other ways that the training requirement in human research protections can be satisfied besides the CITI training course UAA offers?

 Yes.
-There are a number of other courses, particularly one designed by the National Institutes of Health that meet this requirement.
+There are a number of other courses that meet this requirement.
 If you have already taken a training course from another institution within the last three years, then you do not need to take the UAA recommended course.
 However, you do need a certificate proving that you have completed the training within the last three years.

 - Is it important to keep the certificate proving that I have taken this or another training course?